Public Offering of Shares

 Supporting High-Growth Companies and their Founders

 We aim to find high-growth companies in New Zealand and support them with capital and advice (as required) and be easy to work with for founders.
 We do not insist on board seats, complex contracts or control when investing, but do look for appropriate governance and will take directorships when desired by both parties.
-We are able to act swiftly where required to agree and close investments.
+We are able to act swiftly where required to agree and close investments, in particular follow-on investments.

 Having a Low Rate of Investment Failure